RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 <a href="url"><img src="/img/lost_footing.jpg" align="center" height="456" width="678" ></a>

 There were other run ins with Hobey – before and after Pete lost his cap.
 None of them were as direct, but they all left a little mark in our minds.
-Usually it was him coming out – whether we were just standing around benignly or if we were up to something more stupid – and demanding to know what we were doing.
+Usually it was him coming out – whether we were just standing around benignly or if we had been up to something more stupid – and demanding to know what we were doing.
 Those moments usually ended in a bit of a flicker of laughter and sprinting away.

 Years rolled by.
 My friends and I moved on, moved out – school, full-time jobs, etc. We all kind of randomly returned once and while back to the subdivision.
 We noticed that the Man In The Window had gone missing from his post.
 We assumed the worst and we were right.